About AI Grid

 - Other AI Grid Members can join this group at a later date.

-- An MFG is limited to 10 members.
+- An MFG is limited to approximately 10 members.

 What does the mentoring program consist of?